LEARNAcademy/unit-1-assessment/README.md

 Assessment should be accessed through the GitHub Classroom link provided to you in Slack.

-PRs should be posted _before_ class begins on the following Monday.
+This assessment is due _before_ class begins at 9am on Monday, November 27, 2023.

 ---